oceanprotocol-archive/predict-eth-judge/README.md

 # predict-eth-judge

-A tool to evaluate nmse for each submissions
+For predict-eth judges, a script to compute each submission's nmse